sonuma21/Newsportal/README.md

 ## 🎯 Project Goals
 - Build a scalable news platform tailored to the Nepali community, prioritizing cultural relevance and accessibility.
-- Implement a robust backend with Laravel for efficient content management and secure APIs.
+- Implement a robust backend with Laravel for efficient content management.
-- Deliver a visually appealing, responsive frontend with Tailwind CSS to ensure a seamless user experience across devices.
+- Deliver a visually appealing, responsive frontend with Tailwind CSS and Bootstrap to ensure a seamless user experience across devices.
 - Incorporate modern development practices, including modular code, performance optimization, and version control.

 ## 🔧 Installation